kkemple/awesome-enterprise-web-service/README.md

 }
 ```

+#### Plugins

+##### Auth
+The auth plugin is responsible for managing authentication and authorization.
+There is support for both JWT (JSON Web Token) and Basic authentication.
+To access a secure endpoint via basic auth, the client must either add the basic auth header or format the url with auth information included.
+If using JWTs, the client must send the token in the `Authorization` header.

+> This plugin also manages scopes that are attached to `User` roles.
+Using roles allows for finer grained control over API access.
+The rules engine is very simple (really just a lookup) but it could easily be replaced.
+For more info look at `src/plugins/api/auth/scopes.js`.

 ### Data Management

 This project is set to you mysql but that could easily be replaced by Postgres or MongoDB.
 Sequelize is used for migrations/seeds and as an ORM internally (see DB plugin for more info).